Whimsy Stick

 Signs include inability to respond to known cues, frantic vocalizing, snapping at the air instead of targeting the lure, body trembling, and refusal to release after capture.
 Stop the session, ask for a sit, and wait for the dog to settle.

 They serve different purposes.
 Walks provide sensory enrichment and cardiovascular exercise.
 A flirt pole resolves prey drive and builds impulse control.
 Most herding dogs benefit from both.
-But if you have to choose one on a given day, the flirt pole session will typically produce more behavioral calm.
+If you have to choose one on a given day, the flirt pole session will typically produce more behavioral calm.

 The Standard is for dogs 30 lbs and under: Corgis, Shelties, and smaller Aussies.
 The Rugged XL is for dogs over 30 lbs: big Border Collies, Cattle Dogs, Kelpies, German Shepherds, and any herding dog with high bite force.
-See the buying guide for the full comparison.
+See the product cards above for direct links to both models.

 Daily.
 Herding breeds generate drive continuously, and it needs to be resolved on a consistent schedule.
 One 10-minute structured session per day is the minimum for most herding dogs.
 Some high-drive individuals benefit from two shorter sessions.
 Consistency matters more than session length.